wp-plugins/list-site-contributors/readme.txt

 = Where are the options? =

-The only option now is yes/no for showing the web link url for the listed authors/contributors.
+Option yes/no for showing the web link url for the listed authors/contributors.
+Option number of characters to limit the authors and contributors descriptions on the search results.
+Default is 150 chars.

+= Any other notes? =

+If you are logged in as admin, you will see the full descriptions of authors and contributors.
+This allows search plugins like Relevanssi to get all that information.
+Logout to see the normal user view.

 = I have a problem with your plugin or would like to suggest a change / new feature.
 How? =

 Try the wordpress plugin forum first.
-If that fails then email me using my contact form on my website.
+Otherwise email me using my website contact form.

 == Upgrade Notice ==